LinkedIn Ad

 There are several certification programs available for Google Analytics, Hootsuite, Google Ads, and HubSpot just to name a few.
 Having certifications under your belt is just one way to give you an edge over other candidates.

-ASK THOUGHTFUL QUESTIONS
+5. ASK THOUGHTFUL QUESTIONS

 Just as you should put careful consideration into how you answer marketing interview questions – you will benefit from giving the same attention to the questions you choose to ask.

 While researching the organization, jot down a few questions so that you’re prepared once the interviewer asks you what questions you have.
-These queries should highlight your interest in the company, the position, and demonstrate your marketing knowledge.
+These queries should highlight your interest in the company, and the position, and demonstrate your marketing knowledge.

 In addition, ask thoughtful follow-up questions to the points discussed to show off your active listening skills.

-GET YOUR SOCIAL MEDIA IN CHECK
+6. GET YOUR SOCIAL MEDIA IN CHECK

 Chances are high that at least one person you’ll speak to in your marketing interview has looked you up on social media before the meeting.
 As such, ensure that your social media profiles reflect a positive extension of your resume.

-DRESS THE PART
+7. DRESS THE PART

+Whether your interview is in-person or online, dress for the position.
+Unless the organization has a business formal dress code, business casual attire is usually a good bet.
 If your marketing interview is virtual, do the interview from a place that has reliable Wi-Fi and is free from both visible and audible distractions.
-Consider wearing headphones to reduce background noise and if you have children or pets, be upfront at the start of your interview about any potential disruptions.
+Consider wearing headphones to reduce background noise and if you have children or pets, and be upfront at the start of your interview about any potential disruptions.

-BE CONFIDENT
+8. BE CONFIDENT

-SEND A FOLLOW-UP EMAIL
+9. SEND A FOLLOW-UP EMAIL

+After you’ve wrapped up your marketing interview, leave a lasting impression with a thoughtfully crafted thank you note.
 Sending a post-interview note conveys good etiquette and gives you another opportunity to make the case for why you’re the perfect fit for the position.

-This note should include the standard “thank you for your time” messaging, but it should also reiterate your interest in the position, why your experience and skills make you the right fit, and reference at least one thing discussed during your marketing interview.
+This note should include the standard “thank you for your time” messaging, but it should also reiterate your strong interest in the position, why your experience and skills make you the right fit, and reference at least one thing discussed during your marketing interview.

-WORKING WITH A SPECIALIZED MARKETING RECRUITMENT AGENCY
+10. WORKING WITH A SPECIALIZED MARKETING RECRUITMENT AGENCY

 If you’re in pursuit of your next marketing job, consider working with the specialized recruiters at 24 Seven.
+Our team has deep connections with a vast network of employers in the marketing space looking to hire marketers just like you!

 Browse our available marketing jobs and contact a recruiter today!

-This post was updated on February 1, 2023.
+This post was updated on September 22, 2023.